Box-Robotics/ros2-ouster-tools/README.md

 The `pmc_node` provided with this package (for monitoring PTP time sync) assumes it is running on a machine that has a `ptp4l` daemon running locally.
 It communicates with `ptp4l` via a Unix Domain Socket (UDS).
-So, there are some permissions related items we need to take care to ensure this will all work properly without having to run the ROS node as `root` or (even more of a pain) as setuid root.
+So, there are some permissions related items we need to take care of to ensure this will all work properly without having to run the ROS node as `root` or (even more of a pain) as setuid root.

 Stop the `ptp4l` daemon: